AllThingsSmitty/allthingssmitty.github.io/about.md

 title: Helping to build a better web
 ---

-Matt Smith is a web developer who builds web applications to deliver engaging user experiences.
-As a usability expert, Matt can also analyze, strategize, and come up with conversion-driven tactics that meet business objectives with effective technical solutions.
+Matt Smith is a web developer who builds applications to deliver engaging user experiences.
+His background in UI design, accessibility, and web standards highlights his desire to create meaningful interactions, support the developer community, and move the web forward.

+Matt also loves to talk about front-end development.
+Like, *seriously*...he will talk your ear off about it.
+Literally!

 {% include social-channels.html %}